Construction Scheduling for Residential Projects

 4. Line of Balance (LOB)

-• Best for: Townhome rows or multi-family walk-ups where trades flow from unit to unit
+• Best for: Townhome rows or multi-family projects

 5. Pull-Planning (Last Planner)

-Originating in Lean construction, pull-planning starts at the end date and works backward with input from each trade.
-Commitment boards drive accountability.
+Pull-planning starts with the end date and works backward, involving input from each trade to ensure accountability.

 Choosing the Right Schedule for Your Project